tingyucha/NEXRAD_level2_data_process/howtorun_FRACTL.md

 To control FRACTL's operation, there are several key parameters to be modified in order to obtain the desired output.

 - minDbz: any values below the minimum reflectivity will be tossed out.
 - minNcp: any values below the minimum NCP will be tossed out.
-Note that both NEXRAD WSR88D and NOAA P-3 tail radars do not have this variable currently, so the value of minNcp doesn't have any impact on the analysis.
+Note that both NEXRAD WSR88D and NOAA P-3 tail radars do not have this variable currently, so the NCP variable can be replaced by any other variables to perform the simple quality control (QC).
+Both minDbz and minNcp are designed for the QC of a real-time analysis.
-- testMode: set the wind synthesis mode.
-There are six different modes that you can choose. (not sure)
+- testMode: the default test mode is MODE_ZETA.
+The testMode option is designed for the developers to test and debug.
 - zGrid: specify vertical grid spacing "incr" or "min, max, incr" which represents the lowest level, the highest level, and constant spacing of the vertical level respectively.
 - yGrid: similar as zGrid.
 It specifies the grid parameters in y.
 - xGrid: similar as zGrid.
 It specifies the grid parameters in x.
 - gridType: mesh is for stand-alone analysis, while mish is as a background field for SAMURAI input.
+For the current release, we recommend the users to use mesh for the analysis.
+The mish gridType is experimental and still under development.
 - projLat0: the latitude of the reference point (0,0).
 - projLon0: the longitude of the reference point (0,0).
 - numNbrMax: the maximum points for the nearest neighbor algorithm to consider at each grid point.